OpenEvalProject/evals/manuscripts/elife-95678/v1/manuscript.md

 ## Results

-## Monitoring body weight
+### Monitoring body weight

 Fifty male C57BL/6 mice were randomly divided into five equal groups: tumor + serum treatment, tumor + no serum treatment, control + serum treatment (control 1), control + no serum treatment (control 2), and serum provider (Figure 1).
 At the beginning of the experiment, male C57BL/6 mice (aged 6–8 weeks) had an average body weight of 20.5±0.3 g, with a range of 20.0–21.3 g.
 Following 12 weeks of DMBA/TPA treatment, mCSCC developed on the backs of these mice in tumor + serum treatment and tumor + no serum treatment groups.
 The average body weights of the DMBA/TPA-treated and control animals were 24.9±1.1 g and 26.7±0.8 g, respectively.
 At the end of the experiment (week 17), the average body weights were as follows: 26.6±1.4 g for the tumor + serum treatment group, 27.6±1.2 g for the tumor + no serum treatment group, 28.5±0.8 g for the control 1 group (control + serum treatment), and 28.5±0.8 g for control 2 group (control + no serum treatment).

 ![Figure 1.](https://cdn.elifesciences.org/articles/95678/elife-95678-fig1-v1.jpg)

-## Serum treatment inhibits the growth of mCSCC
+### Serum treatment inhibits the growth of mCSCC

 During the DMBA/TPA induction phase, the tumor progressively grows, reaching its peak average volume at 12 weeks.
 This volume measures 13.3 mm³ in the tumor + serum treatment group and 13.6 mm³ in the tumor + no serum treatment group.
 In the group that did not receive serum treatment, no significant changes in the tumor volume (13.5 mm³) were observed by week 17.
 However, after 3 weeks of serum treatment, the tumor volume dramatically reduced to 8.6 mm³ in the tumor + serum treatment group.
 This substantial decrease demonstrates the efficacy of serum treatment in reducing tumor volume (Figure 2A).

 ![Figure 2.](https://cdn.elifesciences.org/articles/95678/elife-95678-fig2-v1.jpg)

 **Figure 2.:** (A) Tumor growth induced by Dimethylbenz(a)anthracene (DMBA)/Tetradecanoylphorbol-13-acetate (TPA) and changes in tumor volume before and after serum treatment.
 At week 12, the tumor volume reached its peak.
 Week 13 was dedicated to the isolation and expansion of the tumor cell.
 In week 14, the tumor cells were injected into the tail vein of paired mice in the serum provider group to produce serum-based antibodies.
 Weeks 15, 16, and 17 represent mice in tumor + serum treatment group receiving three times of serum treatment, respectively.
 Results are presented as the mean ± standard deviation (SD) obtained from at least three biological replicates.
 A paired two-tailed t-test was used for statistical evaluation.
 Asterisks indicate the following: **p<0.01.
 (B) Tumor cells isolated and cultured from mouse cutaneous squamous cell carcinoma (mCSCC).
-Scale bar, 100 µm.Figure 2—source data 1.Figure 2.
+Scale bar, 100 µm.

-## Serum treatment reverses the expression of cancer biomarkers
+### Serum treatment reverses the expression of cancer biomarkers

 The ELISA assay results indicate that in mCSCC, the expression levels of p53, Bcl-xL, and NF-κB are high, while Bax is expressed at a lower level.
 However, following serum treatment, the levels of p53, Bcl-xL, and NF-κB decreased, whereas the expression of Bax increased (Figure 3).
 These findings suggest that serum treatment can effectively reverse the expression of cancer biomarkers.

 ![Figure 3.](https://cdn.elifesciences.org/articles/95678/elife-95678-fig3-v1.jpg)

 **Figure 3.:** ELISA analysis revealed the changes in the expression of p53, Bcl-xL, NF-κB, and Bax proteins before and after serum treatment.
 The tumor volume reached its peak at week 12.
 The mice in the tumor + serum treatment group received serum treatment at weeks 15, 16, and 17, respectively.
 Results are presented as the mean ± standard deviation (SD) obtained from at least three biological replicates.
 Statistical significance was determined by a paired two-tailed t-test.
-Asterisks indicate the following: **p<0.01.Figure 3—source data 1.Figure 3.
+Asterisks indicate the following: **p<0.01.

 ## Discussion